 - Provide a high standard of service.

-- Treat people fairly regardless of age; disability; transgender; pregnancy and maternity; marriage and civil partnership; race; religion and belief; sex; and sexual orientation.
+- Treat people fairly regardless of age; disability; gender reassignment; marriage and civil partnership; pregnancy and maternity; race; religion and belief; sex; and sexual orientation.

 Failure to comply with the Code may result in disciplinary action against the member and risk adverse publicity for the member and their organisation.